jgoldm01/SwolemateApp/Report1.md

+TEAM 8
+Progress Report for Nov 7th

 What was accomplished during the week
-1. Finished the flow chart of how each page is linked to each other
+1. Finished flow chart of how each page is linked to other pages (Content_Flow.png)
-2. Finished a list of expected API actions
+2. Finished a list of expected API actions (APIactions.txt)
 3. Designed a mock API on Apiary
-4. Finished full mock up of dash board
-5. Finished mock dash board, swolationship and user json
+   (apiary.apib)
+4. Designed user object (example_user.json), swolelationship object(example_
+   swolelationship.json), goal object (example_goal.json)
+5. Set up Node.js backend (express, passport)
+6. Set up swolemate heroku
+7. Mockup of what the Dashboard should look like in final product

 Challenges and issues team faced during the week
-1. We made an important decision to switch from being able to have more than 1 SwoleMates to only have 1 Swolemate
+1. We made the decision to switch to only having one Swolemate instead of being able to have multiple.
+There would only be one swolelationship page, instead of multiple.
+Realized having multiple swolelationship pages was too difficult
-2. We were unsure about what framework to use for login, and we decided to use Passport
+2. We were unsure what frameworks to use for login.
+Decided on Passport
+3. We were unsure how to make every page fit together.
+Designed the API on apiary so that we could get a better idea of what information we could expect to send and receive
+4. We had trouble agreeing on the overall flow of the page (content-flow) and what the dashboard would look like

-Goals
+Goals for next week
-(To be determined)
+1. Get login page working with Passport
+2. Build the actual API
+3. Be able to create a User object and send that information to data store, probably MongoDB
+4. Learn how to use AngularJS as our frontend framework
+5. Get Dashboard html started